szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Darkfire Bow slightly more remarkable (1330) (BG2EE EET)

-Adds 1/2 APR tom the non-upgraded version, and 1 to the upgraded version.
+Adds 1/2 APR to the non-upgraded version, and 1 to the upgraded version.
 Makes fire and cold resistance increase to 15%, and to 30% at +5.
 Additionally, the +4 version makes all arrows deal 1 extra cold and fire damage each (2 each at +5).

 ### Make Taralash slightly more remarkable (1340) (BG2EE EET)